-A reroofing project is a huge investment; you need someone you can trust and who knows the industry.
-Eagle Roofing Products’ tile has been known to last as long as the structure it is protecting, but only under the right installation.
+In need of a new roof?
+A reroofing project is a huge investment; you need someone you can trust and who knows what they are doing.
+Eagle Roofing Products’ concrete roof tile has been known to last as long as the structure it is protecting, but only under the right installation methods.
 Protect your investment by using a few of these tips to hire the right roofing contractor.

 1. Ask those around you for referrals.